-Notes: Mean integrated squared and absolute errors across 100 simulations from the repeated measurements model.
+Notes: Mean integrated squared and absolute errors across 1000 simulations from the repeated measurements model.
 N = 100, T = 2.
-"Fourier" is the characteristic-function based estimator of Bonhomme and Robin (2010).
+"Fourier" is the characteristic-function based estimator of Comte and Kappus (2015), for an oracle choice of the tuning parameter.
 Results for the first factor $X_1$ .